 - Requesting a prescription from a physician outside of an official appointment.

-Enabling at Work
+Enabling and Addict at Work

 There’s a fine line between enabling and helping: Enabling allows the person to avoid taking responsibility for and dealing with the consequences of their behavior.